 Additional Safety Concerns

-People with chronic conditions and those who are pregnant or breastfeeding are advised to discuss their medical history and current status with the doctor before taking NSAIDs.
-As a class, NSAIDs are pregnancy category C, however celecoxib, diclofenac, fenoprofen, ibuprofen injection, indomethacin (Tivorbex only), and meloxicam (starting at 30 weeks’ gestation) are pregnancy category D. The FDA’s pregnancy safety ranking for medications runs from A through X, with A being the safest.
+People with chronic conditions and those who are pregnant or breastfeeding are advised to discuss their medical history and current status with a doctor before taking NSAIDs.

-The long-term use of NSAIDs in women of reproductive age may be associated with infertility that is reversible upon discontinuation of the medication.9,10
+The long-term use of some NSAIDs in women of reproductive age is associated with infertility that may be reversible upon discontinuation of the medication.6-7

 This is not a comprehensive list of potential risks and complications associated with NSAIDs.
 Anyone taking NSAIDs should consult their treating physician and/or pharmacist regarding their individual situation.